Binary Search Tree in Action (Post-order)

 1373.
 Maximum Sum BST in Binary Tree | 🔴 |

-In other words, if you notice that a problem is related to subtrees, you most likely need to set a reasonable definition and return value for the function and write the code in the post-order position.
+In other words, if the problem is related to subtrees, you should define your function carefully and write code in the post-order position.

-In fact, binary tree problems are not difficult.
-They mainly revolve around pre-order, in-order, and post-order traversal frameworks.
-As long as you arrange what needs to be done at each node properly, you can leave the rest to the recursive framework.
+Actually, binary tree problems are not hard.
+They are just about using pre-order, in-order, and post-order frameworks.
+As long as you arrange what each node should do, you can leave the rest to recursion.

-Let's take a look at the post-order traversal code framework:
+Let's look again at the post-order traversal framework:

 void traverse(TreeNode root) {